 Ventricular Fibrillation which occurs in the out-of-hospital setting should be treated with CPR and an AED.
-Effective CPR and early defibrillation are the key to positive outcomes for the unresponsive patient who is in ventricular fibrillation.
+Effective CPR and early defibrillation are the keys to positive outcomes for the unresponsive patient who is in ventricular fibrillation.

 This ACLS scenario will usually involve one or two rescuers in an out-of-hospital setting.
 Ideal equipment would be an AED and a pocket mask.
 Rapid assessment and treatment using the CAB sequence of BLS should be performed as the first intervention.

 CPR will be initiated if the patient does not have a palpable pulse or if it is undetermined if the patient has a pulse.
 Delaying CPR reduces the chances of a successful resuscitation thus, it is better to give unnecessary CPR than to delay CPR in questionable cases.

 CPR may be needed after successful defibrillation since spontaneous rhythms after defibrillation may not always produce adequate perfusion for several minutes.

 AED’s should be used when the following 3 clinical findings exist: